enbot/chat/README.md

 ```

 ## Build
-To generate a bundle of this project you can use angular build command:
+To generate a bundle of this project you can use the angular build command:
 ```bash
 ng build --prod=true --aot=true
 ```

-As always, a npm alias can be called to simplify this command:
+As always, a npm alias can be called to simplify this process:
 ```bash
 npm run build
 ```